-River Front Center 206 (916) 278-6470 www.csus.edu/rgs/gradstudies
+River Front Center 206 (916) 278-6470 www.csus.edu//gradstudies

-California State University, Sacramento is authorized to offer graduate programs culminating in the Master of Arts, Master of Science, Master of Business Administration, Master of Music, Master of Physical Therapy, Master of Public Policy and Administration, and Master of Social Work degrees: Sacramento State also offers two joint doctoral programs: Public History in cooperation with UC Santa Barbara and Educational Leadership in cooperation with UC Davis and Sonoma State.
+California State University, Sacramento is authorized to offer graduate programs culminating in the Doctor of Education, Master of Arts, Master of Science, Master of Business Administration, Master of Music, Master of Physical Therapy, Master of Public Policy and Administration, and Master of Social Work degrees: Sacramento State also offers a joint doctoral program in Public History in cooperation with UC Santa Barbara.
 In keeping with the objectives of the degrees offered, the University has developed a broad framework of requirements.